nla/outbackcdx/README.md

 The canonicalized URL (first field) is ignored, OutbackCDX performs its own canonicalization.

+By default OutbackCDX will not ingest any records from a POSTed CDX if any of the lines are invalid.
+If you wish to only skip malformed lines and have OutbackCDX ingest all the other, valid lines you can add the parameter `badLines` with the value `skip`.
+Example:

+    $ curl -X POST --data-binary @records.cdx http://localhost:8080/myindex?badLines=skip

 **Limitation:** Loading an extremely large number of CDX records in one POST request can cause an [out of memory error](https://github.com/nla/outbackcdx/issues/13).
 Until this is fixed you may need to break your request up into several smaller ones.